Tottenham an 'exciting and brilliant' team, says Kanoute | FOX Sports Asia

 Ex-Mali international Kanoute, scorer 15 top-flight goals across two full seasons for Spurs, believes the club deserve credit despite their inability to convert potential into silverware.

-"This is, obviously right now, for me one of the most exciting and brilliant teams in England," Kanoute told Omnisport.
+“This is, obviously right now, for me one of the most exciting and brilliant teams in England,” Kanoute told Omnisport, speaking courtesy of Enterprise Rent-A-Car.

 “Of course they have been criticised a lot because they didn’t transfer [in] new players and so on, but the level of performance with the same players for a few years now is just amazing.